11 July 2023

 🧮 Try this test to determine your company’s observability mastery

 Scaling WebSocket is one of many things you can do when you get observability under control.
 You can also lower cloud costs and improve any metric such as lead time and time-to-market.
 It takes 5-10 minutes.
 No registration.

 Horizontal scaling with WebSocket Issue #2: Broadcasting

-Let’s start with adding a new function to our WebSocket server, so we can send a message to all connected clients at once.
+Onto WebSocket connections.
+Let’s start with adding a new function to our WebSocket server, so we can send a message to all the clients that have a WebSocket connection at once.

 It looks fine.
 So where is the catch?

 The WebSocket Server knows only about clients connected to this specific instance.
-This means we’re sending a message only to a set of clients, not all of them.
+This means we’re sending a message from the same server only to a set of connected clients, not all of them.